Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: Introduction, Summary, and Acknowledgements

 which is a Langlands duality in a 4d-HW Atiyah-Floer correspondence for loop gauge groups!

 \usetikzlibrary{arrows,automata,positioning,calc}

-In $\S$\ref{section: Fukaya-Seidel}, we consider the case where $M_5 = M_3 \times \R^2$, and recast 5d-HW theory as a 2d gauged Landau-Ginzburg (LG) model on $\R^2$ with target $\mathscr A_3$, the space of complexified gauge connections on $M_3$.
+In $\S$\ref{section: Fukaya-Seidel}, we consider the case where $M_5 = M_3 \times \R^2$, and recast 5d-HW theory as a 2d gauged Landau-Ginzburg (LG) model on $\R^2$ with target $\mathscr A_3$, the space of connections of a complexified gauge group $G_\C$ on $M_3$.
 In turn, this 2d gauged LG model can be recast as a 1d SQM theory in the path space $\mathcal{M}(\R, \mathscr A_3)$.
 From the SQM and its critical points that can be interpreted as solitons in the 2d gauged LG model, we obtain~\eqref{Haydys Hom = CF}:

 where $\text{HF}^G_{d_p}(p_\pm^{IJ})$ is a Floer homology class of degree $d_p$ generated by $p_\pm^{IJ}$, the intersection points of left- and right-thimbles, which represent the LG solitons that can be described as the morphisms $\text{Hom}(\mathcal{A}_I, \mathcal{A}_J)_\pm$ whose endpoints $\mathcal{A}_I, \mathcal{A}_J$ correspond to $G$ Hitchin configurations on $M_3$.
-Furthermore, via this equivalent description of 5d-HW theory as a 2d gauged LG model, we can interpret the 5d partition function as a sum over tree-level scattering amplitudes of LG soliton strings given by the maps of morphisms in \eqref{Haydys mu maps}:
+Furthermore, via this equivalent description of 5d-HW theory as a 2d gauged LG model with target $\mathscr{A}_3$, we can interpret the normalized 5d partition function as a sum over tree-level scattering amplitudes of LG soliton strings given by the maps of morphisms in \eqref{Haydys mu maps}:

-where $\text{Hom}(A_*, A_*)_-$ and $\text{Hom}(A_*, A_*)_+$ represent incoming and outgoing scattering soliton strings, as shown in Fig. \ref{fig:mud maps}.
+where $\text{Hom}(\mathcal{A}_*, \mathcal{A}_*)_-$ and $\text{Hom}(\mathcal{A}_*, \mathcal{A}_*)_+$ represent incoming and outgoing scattering soliton strings, as shown in Fig. \ref{fig:mud maps}.

 Note that \eqref{summary: Haydys Hom = CF} and \eqref{summary: Haydys mu maps} underlie a Fukaya-Seidel type $A_\infty$-category of $G$ Hitchin configurations on $M_3$ that was conjectured to exist by Haydys in \cite[$\S$5]{haydys2010fukaya}, and later rigorously constructed by Wang in~\cite{wang2022complgradien}.
-As such, we have a purely physical realization of Haydys' mathematical conjecture and Wang's mathematical construction.
+As such, we have a purely physical proof of Haydys' mathematical conjecture and realization of Wang's mathematical construction.
 Also, Abouzaid-Manolescu's conjecture in~\cite[$\S$9.2]{abouzaid2017sheaftheor} implies that $G_\C$-instanton Floer homology of $M_3$, which is generated by $G$ Hitchin configurations on $M_3$ (at $\theta = \pi/2$), can be categorified to give an $A_\infty$-category of $M_3$.
-Thus, we also have a purely physical realization and generalization of their mathematical conjecture.
+Thus, we also have a purely physical proof and generalization of their mathematical conjecture.